krkruk/arduino-robot-tutorial/docs/chapters/0_hello_world.md

 Now it's time to compile it!
 There are three buttons in your toolbar (the area under `File | Edit | Sketch | Tools | Help` menu bar).

 The tick button compiles your application.
-In other words, it translates the text you wrote (or in this case, simply downloaded) into a binary file.
+In other words, it translates the text you wrote (or in this case, the code you simply downloaded) into a binary file.

 The right arrow button compiles and upload the application to the device you selected earlier on a given port.